JuanCodeAtATime/clickeyGame/README.md

  ![Beyblade Clicks, a memory game featuring React](clickey-game/public/images/app-screenshot.PNG)

 ## Overview
-**Beyblade Clicks** is a memory game that uses ```React```.
+**Beyblade Clicks** is an anime-themed memory game built with React.
+This particular app was my first-ever React project.
+The theme was influenced by my 5-year old son who is obsessed with BeyBlades.

 ## Game Objective
-Click a unique Beyblade image 8 times in a row to win the game.
-Each Beyblade image is worth 1 point.
+Click a unique Beyblade card 8 times in a row to win the game.
+Each Beyblade card is worth 1 point.
 Beware, clicking the same Beyblade before reaching 8 points will reset your score to 0.

 ## Game Details
 * The app keeps track of the user's score.